Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Diagnosis of laryngeal cancer

-If a laryngeal tumour is suspected, the doctor first performs a laryngoscopy.
-This is usually done with the help of a flexible endoscope and 90° angle optics.
-The patient is under general anaesthesia.
+If a laryngeal tumor is suspected, the doctor will first perform a laryngoscopy.
+This is usually done with the help of a flexible endoscope and 90° angled optics.
+The patient is under general anesthesia.
 During the laryngoscopy, the doctor takes a tissue sample and sends it to the laboratory for examination.
-There, it is examined for cancer cells.
+There it is examined for cancer cells.

-Palpation of the neck or ultrasound examination may also reveal swollen lymph nodes.
+Palpation of the throat or an ultrasound examination may also reveal swollen lymph nodes.

-A microlaryngoscopy provides the doctor with further information.
-The doctor can see, for example, whether the tumour is growing inwards, outwards or under the mucous membrane and whether the vocal cords are still mobile.
+A microlaryngoscopy provides further information.
+For example, the doctor can see whether the tumor is growing inwards, outwards or under the mucous membrane and whether the vocal cords are still mobile.

 Imaging technologies such as